gvwilson/sensibleadventures/coriandel/coriandel.md

 the year after.

 The third summary is from the Ministry of Rumors.
 I sit back with a thimble of cold coffee in my hand.
-A handful of the Ruudian mercenaries ccan be persuaded to break their oaths and stay in Coriandel, if I want.
+A handful of the Ruudian mercenaries can be persuaded to break their oaths and stay in Coriandel, if I want.
 It's tempting, but no---I might want to hire the whole company back again some day, and their captain is unlikely to feel kindly toward someone who steals his troops.
 Mm,